hiof/api-documentation/v1/queuesystem/readme.md

 **currentNumber**

-Type: `string` Values should be 1 and up
+Type: `string` Values should be 1 and up.

 **secret**